Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week2/README.md

 THRDCSSLRPNSKKWECNECLPASTTS
 ```

 Move the downloaded file to the directory `proj01/loci/fasta`.
+Repeat this process for the other PDBs.

 ### Command reference